 The Sunshine Coast is a nature lover’s dream with temperate rainforests, coastal coves, and backcountry alpine landscapes.
-As a regular Sunshine Coast visitor turned full time resident in 2018, I’ve spent ample time exploring the parks and trails of my new home.
+As a regular Sunshine Coast visitor turned full time resident in 2018, I’ve spent ample time exploring the various hikes of my new home.

 I’m often asked for my Gibsons and Sechelt hiking recommendations by visiting friends and family.
 While reflecting on my top hikes, I’ve come to realize that my favourites aren’t necessarily challenging, long, or strenuous, and in fact, some are merely nature walks, but they each provide an opportunity to connect with nature in real, meaningful ways, which is, in my opinion, quintessential to the Sunshine Coast lifestyle.

 Soames Hill is a small regional park located a short distance from Gibsons village and the ferry terminal.
 It’s a popular fitness circuit for locals offering a network of easy forest trails around the base of the hill, but also a short but intense cardio workout to the top of the hill where you’re rewarded with a panoramic view.
 Take the west staircase up the hill, and be sure to visit both lookouts at the top before taking the east staircase down the hill, connecting back around the forest trails to your original starting point.
 Repeat this circuit several times for the ultimate workout.

 2. Cliff Gilker